 If you get the chance to attend, this is an experience you should not miss.
 Tickets are now on sale for the 2016 race and you can find out more info at http://www.singaporegp.sg/

 Beer at the Marina Bay Sands & Shops

 In the killer heat and humidity, take the opportunity to head down to the Marina Bay Sands and enjoy a cool beer, you will have earned it!
-Most people head for Altitude Bar at the top of the Marina Bay Sands hotel, however because of the view it’s always crowed, so we headed down to one of the outside ground level bars for a cool one.
+Most people head for Altitude Bar at the top of the Marina Bay Sands hotel, however, because of the view it’s always crowded, so we headed down to one of the outside ground level bars for a cool one.

-REMEMBER: You’re paying for the view and the location so at $20 (Singapore) for 1 pint of Guinness you won’t be having a large night unless you’re in the high roller category (and even this is cheap compared to the prices on the roof top bar).
-Drink here any you won’t be a high roller for long!
+REMEMBER: You’re paying for the view and the location so at $20 (Singapore) for 1 pint of Guinness you won’t be having a large night unless you’re in the high roller category (and even this is cheap compared to the prices on the rooftop bar).
+Drink here and you won’t be a high roller for long!